 Bleeding from the genitals in some animals is not a cause for concern.
-However, guinea pigs don’t bleed from their genitals and if you see that this happens, it’s definitely a reason to visit the vet as soon as possible.
-Wondering why this bleeding can happen?
-Here are possible reasons:
+However, guinea pigs don’t bleed from their genitals, and if you see that this happened, it’s definitely a reason to visit the vet as soon as possible.

 Urinary Tract Infection